Left: Vienna, Austria, June 2006.

 To paraphrase the immortal David Letterman, “I can't believe they let me out of the house looking like that.”

 Josef Stefan, despite being eponymous for the Stefan-Boltzmann constant, the Stefan Number, the Stefan Problem, and the Stefan current among other things, is not a well-known figure in the scientific community at-large.
 This technical biography, "Josef Stefan: His life and legacy in the thermal sciences", describes such contributions as his empirical discovery of the T4 radiation law, which was later derived by his student Ludwig Boltzmann, his first accurate measurements of the thermal conductivity of gases, and his studies of ice formation on the polar caps.
 A less technical version of the paper, "From Rags to Research, the life of Josef Stefan", was published in bridges, a publication of the Office of Science and Technology of the Austrian Embassy of the United States.
 A paper describing his broad contributions to heat transfer was given at the 2008 ASME Heat Transfer Conference.
 At the 2009 ASME Heat Transfer Conference, I presented a paper describing a brief history of the fourth power radiation law.
+Stefan also worked with Josef Loschmidt in Vienna.
+An article describing their work can be found here.

 Under a DOE-Nuclear Energy Research Initiative grant, Dr. Joy Rempe from the INL and I, along with our colleagues investigated various materials to be used within instrumentation devices for nuclear reactors.
 These included high temperature, irradiation resistant thermocouples, extension wires used in HTIR-TCs, and we measured thermal expansion coefficients of steels used in light water reactors.